apache/apex-core/GatewaySecurity.md

 HTTP/…)

-All the values for the properties above except for the property *dt.gateway.http.authentication.type* *emphasized text*should be replaced with the appropriate values for your setup.
+All the values for the properties above except for the property `dt.gateway.http.authentication.type` should be replaced with the appropriate values for your setup.

 1. Restart the Gateway by running

 sudo service dtgateway restart

-( when running Gateway in local mode use  *dtgateway restart* command)
+( when running Gateway in local mode use  `dtgateway restart` command)

 Enabling JAAS Auth
 ------------------